riscv-admin/composable-custom-extensions/wbs.md

 spec-disc Discovery
 spec-disc-ud Unified Discovery [1w, 2w, 4w]

+  Add schema for identifying composable custom extension on harts and any necessary parameters, such as state size.

 spec-disc-dt Devicetree [1w, 2w, 4w]

+  Add schema for attributes that identify composable custom extension on harts and any necessary parameters, such as state size.

 spec-disc-acpi ACPI [2w, 3w, 6w]

+  Add definition for ACPI table for identifying composable custom extension on harts and any necessary parameters, such as state size.

 spec-sbi SBI extension [0d, 0d, 0d]

   It is unclear if an SBI extension is necessary.
 It will be specified as needed.

 spec-linux Linux syscall [2w, 3w, 5w]

+  Add interfaces to hwprobe, prctl, and sysfs to provide discovery of composable custom extensions and related parameters and control of extension enablement.

 spec-abi User space ABI
-spec-abi-cx Composable custom extension aware calling convention [4w, 6w, 8w] spec-abi-legacy Legacy interoperability calling convention [4w, 6w, 8w]
+spec-abi-cx Composable custom extension aware calling convention [4w, 6w, 8w]

+  Define a calling convention for handling composable custom extension framework state on calls between object files that both support this convention.

+  Define criteria for use by composable custom extension authors in defining extension specific calling conventions that support similar behavior.

+spec-abi-legacy Legacy interoperability calling convention [4w, 6w, 8w]

+  Define calling conventions for handling composable custom extension framework state on calls between object files that support composable custom extensions (as defined in spec-abi-cx) and those that do not.

+  Define criteria for use by composable custom extension authors in defining extension specific calling conventions that support similar behavior.

 spec-uapi User space API [1w, 4w, 6w]

   Means to discover a CX by CX GUID.